pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The fundamental concern is to accomplish perfect accuracy when propagating the events of an application, so that events are not missed, duplicated, jumbled, or unnecessarily delayed.

+Like an entity, an application sequence could be sequenced with integers or timestamps.

 Timestamps
 ~~~~~~~~~~